M3rcur14l/Beer-Box/README.md

 # Beer-Box

-An open source app in order to show how to usage of many libraries:
+An open source app in order to show the usage of many libraries:
 * Paging Library
 * Dagger
 * RxJava